Flora72/HCK3_17SDG/README.md

 # 🌾 AgroMatch

 **AgroMatch** is a web-based platform built to empower farmers with personalized, climate-resilient crop recommendations.
-Designed for the **HCK3_17SDG Hackathon**, it blends data-driven logic with a clean, accessible interface to support sustainable agriculture in Kenya and beyond.
+Designed for the **Land SDG Hackathon**, it blends data-driven logic with a clean, accessible interface to support sustainable agriculture in Kenya and beyond.

 ---